Bubbly Crispy Focaccia

 1. – Grease a 9×13-inch baking pan with olive oil.

-1. – Gently transfer the dough into the pan and gently stretch it to fit.
-Let it rest for 10 minutes if it doesn’t want to stretch, and then try to stretch it again.
+1. – Gently transfer the dough into the pan.
+Let it rest for 30 minutes loosely covered.

-1. – Once the dough is in the pan, cover it loosely with plastic wrap and let it rest for about 60 minutes to allow it to puff up slightly.
+1. – Cover it loosely with plastic wrap and let it rest for about 60 minutes to allow it to puff up slightly.

 1. – After the dough has rested and risen, drizzle a bit more olive oil over the top of the dough and use your fingertips to gently press into the dough, creating small dimples all over the surface.
 This step helps the focaccia maintain its signature bubbly texture.

-1. – Bake in the preheated oven for 25-30 minutes, or until the top is golden brown and the focaccia sounds hollow when tapped on the bottom.
+1. – Bake in the preheated oven for 10 minutes.
+Drop the oven temperature down to 350 and bake for an additional 25 minutes or until the top is golden brown and the focaccia sounds hollow when tapped on the bottom.

 1. – Remove from the oven and allow the focaccia to cool completely out of the pan for a crispy bottom crust before slicing into 16 pieces.